-Home » PowerShell » Find AD Groups I am member of
+Home Β» PowerShell Β» Find AD Groups I Am Member Of

-Find AD Groups I am member of
+Find AD Groups I Am Member Of

 If you want to find out what AD group am I in or members of ad groups, there are different ways to get active directory groups using PowerShell.

-Find AD Groups I’m memberof using ADUC
+Find AD Groups I am a Member Of using ADUC

 Active Directory Users and Computers (ADUC) is a GUI approach to find active directory groups you belong to.